tastyhedge/tastyhedge.github.io/content/blog/how-to-calibrate-american-options-really-fast/index.md

 **The distribution** indicates that:

-- Deep in- and out-the-money options are cheap to calibrate, as the volatility is the same for European and American cases, hence the initial guess is already an answer, the biggest spike around 10 us region (to the left of the median time).
+- Deep in- and out-the-money options are cheap to calibrate, as the volatility is the same for European and American cases, hence the initial guess is already an answer, see the biggest spike around 10 us region (to the left of the median time).
 - At-the-money options, on the other hand, require several adjustment steps, hence more `priceAmerican` calls.
 See spikes around 100 us region: